USA and the UK

 Diversity Visa Program

-The Diversity Visa Program allows the nationals of countries with a low rate of immigration to the United States to get an immigrant visa.
+The Diversity Visa Program allows the foreign citizens of countries with a low rate of immigration to the United States to obtain immigrant visas (aka, green cards).

 There is a limited period during which you can register for the Green Card lottery each fiscal year.
 Your registration must be submitted online via the Diversity Visa website.
-Multiple entries are not allowed.
+Multiple entries during the fiscal year are not allowed.
+Each applicant is permitted only one entry per registration period.

-There is no cost to register for the DV Program, but you will be asked to pay a fee to adjust your status if you are selected.
+There is no cost to register for the Diversity Immigrant Visa Program, but you will be asked to pay a fee to adjust your status if you are selected.

 What is the Diversity Visa Lottery Program?

-The U.S. immigration laws set strict requirements for the Diversity Immigrant Visa Program.
+The U.S. immigration laws set strict requirements for the Diversity Immigrant Visa Program and its application process.

-If you do not complete your lottery entry form correctly or if you submit it at the wrong time, you will be automatically disqualified.
+If you do not complete your lottery entry form correctly or if you submit it at the wrong time, you will be automatically disqualified from the DV program.

 What are the requirements to participate in the Green Card Lottery?

-For entry into the Green Card Lottery, you must:
+For entry into the Green Card Lottery (aka, the DV program), you must:

 - Be a citizen of a foreign country with a low immigration rate to the United States.
 This list may change periodically as it is issued every year by the Department of State